+Student attendance is monitored daily.
+Students are expected to attend scheduled hours at all times.
 Students are strongly encouraged to be on time.
 If you find you are going to be late or absent, please call.
 All minutes for which the student is scheduled for class(es) will be tracked in attendance.
-Student must clock in and out of each session via a web-based attendance tracking solution (CourseKey).
-Each day is broken into sessions according to the table on page 5 of this catalog.
+Students' must clock in and out of each session via a web-based attendance tracking solution (CourseKey).
+Each day is broken into sessions according to the table on page 6 of this catalog.
 Students must manually check in at the beginning of each session and will be auto checked-out at the end of each session.
 If a student leaves early, he/she must manually check-out or faculty will check out the student if student fails to do so.
 Tardiness is permitted; however.
 If a student fails to both clock in and clock out during their scheduled clock hours, he/she will be counted absent.
 In either of these situations, if the student can verify via confirmation from their instructor, the time he/she was in attendance for the day, the registrar will amend the student's attendance for the day upon receipt of the Attendance Change Form.
 If a student clocks in early or clocks out late, those additional minutes are not counted in the daily attendance.
 In order for any time attended outside scheduled instruction time to be counted in attendance, proper make-up attendance protocol must be followed as outlined in the catalog.